jaar23/tui_widget/README.md

 - select

+- gauge (wip)

 - charts (y)

-Basic chart feature is supported, it has a limitation.
+Basic chart feature is supported, it has some limitation.

   - it do not aggregate the data when display.